 Romantic.
 As.
 Fuck.

 It worked.
 He had this plan.
 He did it to try and give me some inspiration to open up that document on my laptop again.
-The one titled just ‘NOVEL’ because I almost feel like it would be bad luck to give it a name before I’ve even written the damn thing down.
-And it worked.
-I found that inspiration.
+The one titled ‘NOVEL’ because I almost feel like it would be bad luck to give it a name before I’ve even written the damn thing down.
+And it worked; I found that inspiration.
 That little ‘shooting star’ to ripple through my imagination and send story waves flying on to the page.
 In fact, I managed to come up with two almost-complete plot lines, both of which follow this kinda sci-fi/spacey theme I’m obsessed with right now.
 Two very different ideas I must add, but both brilliant.
 I think they’re brilliant.
-None of the novel ideas I’ve come up with so far have been brilliant (in my eyes).
-Trust me when I tell you that I’ve come up with more than a few.
+None of the novel ideas I’ve come up with so far have been brilliant (in my eyes), and trust me when I tell you that I’ve come up with more than a few.
+So this one feels … special.

 I’m just shootin’ for the stars ☄✨